PeakockCode/top-youtubers-cz-2024-doc/README.md

 We will discuss the possibilities with our marketing department to confirm the expectations for the collaborations.
 It is important to validate whether all requirements have been met.
 For example, we may find that expectations have changed, such as targeting a more specific audience or that profit is no longer a priority.
 Based on this, we may reconsider our recommendations (or dig deeper into the analysis to monitor trends and patterns over a longer period) or move forward with potential collaborations with ViralBrothers SHOW or Mr. Michal in the future.

+What actions should we take afterward to implement the suggested decisions?

+- Reach out to the teams associated with the ViralBrothers SHOW and/or Mr. Michal channels.
+- Negotiate contracts that remain within the budget set for each marketing campaign.
+- Launch the campaigns and monitor their performance against our established KPIs.
+- Assess the results of the campaigns, gather insights, and optimize based on feedback from converted customers and the audiences of each channel.

 **What sort of actions should we undertake before we really decide (and start to implement the marketing strategy) and why do we believe they are important?**

 Should we focus on a deeper analysis?